azoth-lang/azoth.language.reference/src/class-initializers.md

 * How are type parameters passed when calling an initializer given that they may be changed/reduced it seems they belong with the name not the type?
 * How can one combine specifying type parameters with returning a base type?
+* Can you declare initializers in traits?
+(This allows them to act more like base classes e.g. a `Dictionary[Key, Value]` trait can have an initializer that returns the default dictionary implementation.)
+* Since static methods can be overridden, can a named initializer override a static method in a trait?
+Likewise can an initializer override an initializer in a trait?
+This would would avoid the need to create static factory methods just to allow generics to construct types implementing a trait.

 Idea: